All device testing associated with GCF certification must be undertaken by an ISO qualified GCF Recognised Test Organisations (RTO).

-Recognised Test Organisations (RTOs) are GCF members that have demonstrated they possess the experience, qualifications and systems to assess mobile phones and wireless products against GCF's Certification Criteria.
+RTO's are GCF members who have demonstrated they possess the experience, qualifications and systems to assess wireless mobile and IoT devices against GCF's Certification Criteria.

 RTO status is open to any GCF member that undertakes product testing with the exception of associate members.